-1\$2.960 if the car is not qualified property or if you elect not to claim the special depreciation allowance
+\$3,060 if the car is not qualified property or if you elect not to claim the special depreciation allowance.

-2\$7,660 if you acquired the car before 5/6/2003. \$3,060 if the car is not qualified property or if you elect not to claim any special depreciation allowance

-3\$3,060 if you acquired the car before 9/11/2001, the car is not qualified property, or you elect not to claim the special depreciation allowance.
+- 3\$2,960 if the car is not qualified property or if you elect not to claim the special depreciation allowance. - \$3,060 if you acquired the car before 5/6/2003. \$3,060 if the car is not qualified property or if you elect not to claim any special depreciation allowance. - \$3,060 if you acquired the car before 9/11/2001, the car is not qualified property, or you elect not to claim the special depreciation allowance.

 Trucks and vans.
-For 2005, the maximum depreciation deductions for trucks and vans and passenger vehicles such as minivans and sport utility vehicles that are built on a truck chassis are generally higher than those for cars.
+For 2012, the maximum depreciation deductions for trucks and vans are generally higher than those for cars.
+A truck or van is a passenger automobile that is classified by the manufacturer as a truck or van and rated at 6,000 pounds gross vehicle weight or less.
 For trucks and vans placed in service before 2003, use the Maximum Depreciation Deduction for Cars table.